Winter Wedding Photographer

 Also, it may be muddy underfoot if you’re taking photographs on grass so brides do remember to bring alternative shoes (so you don’t trash those beautiful Jimmy Choo’s) Wedding wellies are a thing now so if you’re planning some outdoor shots on grass then I recommend you bring some.

 Think about your timeline.
 What is happening when?
-With fewer daylight hours you want to be clear what parts of your wedding take place in daylight hours and which parts after dark which takes us neatly onto lighting.
+With fewer daylight hours you want to be clear about what parts of your wedding take place in daylight hours and which parts after dark which takes us neatly onto lighting.
 Seasonal fairy lights, candles and fires can create a warm cosy feel.
-A professional winter wedding photographer will know how to play with these and natural light to create atmospheric images.

 If the weather is really poor make sure there’s a fantastic indoor space for any portrait or group images you may want.
 Dramatic fireplaces or staircases or large beautifully decorated Christmas trees all make great backdrops.